Bitcoin, altcoins, and stablecoins: What's the difference?

 minutes

 Bitcoin needs no introduction.
-It’s the OG of cryptocurrencies, the one that started it all.
-But the crypto world didn’t stop there-thousands of new digital currencies have emerged since, each bringing something different to the table.
+It’s the original cryptocurrency, the one that started it all.
+But the crypto world didn’t stop there.
+Thousands of new digital currencies have emerged since, each bringing something different to the table.
 Enter altcoins and stablecoins.

 Let’s break down what they are and why they matter.